keybase/saltpack-python/spec_signing.md

 ]
 ```

-When signing a message, the sender generates a random ephemeral singing
+When signing a message, the sender generates a random ephemeral signing
 keypair.
 The ephemeral public key goes in the header above, and the ephemeral
 private key is used to sign payloads.